Incredible Biodiversity! It is estimated that Belize has about 90 distinct types of ecosystems within its 9,000 square miles of tropical land.

 - Many more

-For more information on the advantages to doing business in Belize, search for these incentives:
+For more information on the advantages of doing business in Belize, search for these incentives:

 - Fiscal Incentives Act (duty exemptions, tax holidays)